ZacharyWesterman/paisley/docs/operators.md

 - check for whether variables are set, `exists` (e.g. `x exists`)
 - string or array length, `&` (e.g. `&variable`)
 - array slicing, `:`.
 Note that slices are inclusive of both their upper and lower bounds (e.g. `0:5` gives `(0,1,2,3,4,5)`)
+  - Note that when slicing an array or a string, it's possible to replace the second number with a colon, to indicate that the slice should go from the start index all the way to the end of the string or array.
+So for example, `"abcdef"[4::]` would result in `"def"`, `(5,4,3,2,1)[2::]` would result in `(4,3,2,1)`, etc.
 - array listing, `,` (e.g. `1,2,3` is an array with 3 elements, `(1,)` is an array with 1 element, `(,)` has 0 elements, etc).
 You can combine this with slicing, e.g. `1,3:5,9` gives `(1,3,4,5,9)`.
 - pattern matching, `like`, checks whether a string matches a given pattern (e.g. `"123" like "%d+"` gives `true`).
 - array searching `in` (e.g. `3 in (1,2,4,5,6)` gives `false`)